Free Calorie & BMI Calculator

 The hidden benefits of counting calories

 Beyond the numbers, tracking surfaces patterns you'd otherwise miss — the 300-calorie latte you forgot about, the weekend drift, the meals where protein quietly disappears.
 It turns vague feelings ("I think I ate okay today") into objective data, and that visibility is what drives behaviour change.
-Most people only need to track strictly for a few weeks to learn the rough calorie cost of their go-to meals; after that, periodic check-ins are usually enough to stay on course.
+Most people only need to track strictly for a few weeks to learn the rough calorie cost of their go-to meals.

 Using your TDEE: weight loss, maintenance or muscle gain